charleskorb/azure-powershell/src/DesktopVirtualization/docs/New-AzWvdAppAttachPackage.md

 eastus     PackageArmObjectName Microsoft.DesktopVirtualization/appattachpackages
 ```

-This command creates or updates an Azure Virtual Desktop App attach package in a resource group, adding permissions to it from the object ids specifed
+This command creates or updates an Azure Virtual Desktop App attach package in a resource group, adding permissions to it from the object ids specified

 ### Example 3: Create an Azure Virtual Desktop app attach package by image object
 ```powershell